-The nursery encourages the sharing of information both on a daily basis and through parents’ consultation times when parents can book a time to discuss progress with their key person.
+The nursery encourages the sharing of information both daily and through parents’ consultation times when parents can book a time to discuss progress with their key person.
 Each key person is responsible for collecting all the evidence for the child’s learning Journal which is securely accessible by each parents online ‘Tapestry’ account.
 This is looked upon as being a shared process and parents and carers are encouraged to provide information through their own observations and photos to also be included.
 We rely on parents to keep us updated on their child’s progress at home and concerning any changes to routine, diet and general health and well-being.
 We strongly believe that the more information shared between the nursery and parents regarding the child’s learning leads to improved outcomes for the children.

 Including all children and families